distantmagic/paddler/README.md

 # Paddler

 > [!IMPORTANT]
-> Big chances are coming!
+> Big chances!
 I have finished rewriting Paddler into Rust (from Golang) to use the [Pingora](https://github.com/cloudflare/pingora) framework for the networking stack.
 >
 > Version `1.0.0` will bring some minor API changes and reporting improvements.
 After that, the next plan is to introduce a supervisor who does not just monitor llamas.cpp instances, but to also manage them (replace models without dropping requests, etc.).